UnearthedArcana/B_Spells/README.md

 **Faiths and Powers**: This spell is in the Death Sphere if FnP is installed.
 - 1st level cantrips: Changes to a 1st level spell, no change

+**Shatter**
+(Transmutation)

+Level: 2
+Sphere: Combat
+Range: 25'
+Duration: Instant
+Casting Time: 9
+Area of Effect: One Creature
+Saving Throw: Polymorph 1/2

+When the priest cast's this spell, <PRO_HESHE> creates a vibrating pulse that increases in intensity in a nearby creature or object that is especially destructive against inorganic, solid constructs like doors and golems.
+The first round, a living or undead creature takes 2d6 crushing damage unless they save vs. polymorph (in which case, they take half damage and the spell ends).
+Every round that they do not save, they suffer the amount of damage that they received in the last round, plus an additional 2d6 points of damage for a maximum of 4 rounds.
+Any round that they do save, they suffer 1/2 damage and the spell ends.

+When cast on a door or locked container, it undermines the integrity of the object destroying all but the most sturdy or magically protected locks.
+Against constructs such as golems, and elementals it does double damage, and they cannot save to avoid its effects.

+***Notes***:
+**Faiths and Powers**: This spell is in the Destruction Sphere if FnP is installed.

+**Watery Fist**
+(Conjuration)

+Level: 2
+Sphere: Elemental Water
+Range: 60 Yards
+Duration: 1 round / 2 levels
+Casting Time: 5
+Area of Effect: 1 creature
+Saving Throw: None

+Upon completion of this spell the caster calls into being a huge disembodied fist formed purely of water.
+This fist will remain in existance for 1 round per 2 caster levels, up to maximum of 5 rounds at level 9.
+The first will attack the chosen target once per round and cause cold damage as listed below:

+Caster level 3-4: 1d6 damage per round
+Caster level 5-8: 1d10 damage per round
+Caster level 9-12: 1d12 damage per round
+Caster level 13+: 2d8 damage per round

+_Credit for this spell belongs to Requiem & Mordeus (Used with permission)_

 ### Level 3

 ### Level 4